 App-specific actions can also trigger a navigation to another app or to a related object page inside the same app.
 The navigation can depend on zero or one selected item(s).

 Within this SAP Fiori element, you can use the responsive table, grid table, or analytical table within the smart table.
 The tree table is not supported.

 - For multi-selection, theSAP Fiori element triggers the action for all selected items.
 If an error occurs with one or more of the selected items, a message is displayed.
 All other items are processed.

 - Indications of editing states within the rows.

 - For example, Draft or Locked by….The table can be filtered by the editing states by using the filter bar.

-- Line item navigation inside the app (to a related object page per default).
-Apps can override this behavior and define their own navigation target.
-This target can also be different pending on app-defined conditions.
+- Line item navigation inside the app (to a related object page only).

 - Line item cross navigation to another SAP Fiori application or to another system.